GirlsCodeLincoln/Curriculum/Hardware/readme.md

 # Overview

-This semester we're going to use [Raspberry Pis](https://www.raspberrypi.org/) to do the following projects this semester.
+This semester we're going to use [Raspberry Pis](https://www.raspberrypi.org/) to do a number of projects this semester using the Raspberry Pi's Camera, Python machine learning for image classification, and the sensehat module.

-* A Retro gaming computer.
-* A music streaming service.
+Many of the lessons are based off material found from the [raspberry pi projects](https://projects.raspberrypi.org/en/projects/).

 ## Lecture 1 - A brief history of the Raspberry PI